 Symptoms of hemolytic anemia include:

-If your pup has any of these symptoms, you should probably take them to the vet.
+If your pup has any of these symptoms, you should probably take them to the vet, there's a chance that your dog at onion.
 If it’s one of the more normal symptoms (like panting), keep a close eye on your pup to see if there are any others.
 You can also take advantage of the Vet Connect™ 24/7 telehealth service if you are enrolled in a pet insurance plan from Spot.